 8.3 We undertake to immediately notify the client in the event that a binding deadline cannot be met for reasons beyond our control and to agree on a new delivery date.
 If it is not possible to provide delivery within the new time frame either, we reserve the right to withdraw from the contract, in part or in whole, and reimburse any payments that may have already been made.
 Statutory requirements concerning withdrawal and termination rights in our favour, as well as the rescission of the contract under the exclusion of the obligation to fulfil the terms of the agreement, are not affected by 8.3.

-8.4 A delay in delivery requires the reminder of the client in writing.
+8.4 A delay in delivery requires a reminder from the client in writing.

 8.5 In the event of a delay in delivery for reasons for which the client is responsible (e.g. default of acceptance pursuant to Sec.
-293 of the German Civil Code), there is a claim for damages on our part.
+293 of the German Civil Code), we shall be entitled to claim damages.

 SECTION 9: COMPLAINTS, RECTIFICATION